aleenamad/Space-Invaders/README.md

 ## User Stories for Minimum Viable Product (MVP)
 1) As a player, I would want to move the ship left and right.
-2) As a player, I would want to shoot the cannon attached to the ship.
-3) As a player, I would want to shoot the space invader.
+2) As a player, I would want to shoot the space invader.
-4) As a player, I would want an alert to know if I beat all the space invaders.
+3) As a player, I would want an alert to know if I beat all the space invaders.
-5) As a player, I would want to shoot all the space invaders.
+4) As a player, I would want to shoot all the space invaders.

 ## Wireframe
 ![img](RealWireFrame.jpg)